VLDrenth/tinystats/README.md

-Based on the code I've reviewed, I'll create a README for your TinyStats library that showcases its features, performance benefits, and usage examples.

 # TinyStats

 TinyStats is a high-performance statistical and econometric library designed for efficient data analysis.
 It leverages NumPy, numba, and JAX to provide optimized implementations of common statistical operations with a focus on performance.